VTRS Investors Have Opportunity to Lead Viatris Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 5, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS).
+LOS ANGELES , June 8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Viatris Inc. ("Viatris" or the "Company") (NASDAQ: VTRS).

 Class Period: March 1, 2021 – February 25, 2022